Azrael-Savage/members-app/README.md

 Clone repo to local machine

 ## Usage
-install dependencies usin npm install and then run the app with npm run dev and go to localhost/3000
+install dependencies usin npm install and then run the app with npm run dev and go to localhost/3000 or launch from gh-pages

 ## License
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)